Introduction: Customizable PVC Coin Bank

-Every basic coin bank has a slot to put coins threw so we'll need to make a inch long by about a quarter inch wide slot in the center of the PVC.
+Every basic coin bank has a slot to put coins threw so we'll need to make an inch long by about a quarter-inch wide slot in the center of the PVC.

-I found the center of the pipe then used the rotary tool with a drill bit to drill several holes then used a carving/grinding bit to smooth it out.
-Then i used the metal file to make the slot square.
+I found the center of the pipe and started using a rotary tool with a drill bit to drill several holes then used a carving/grinding bit to smooth it out.
+Finally, I used the metal file to make the slot square.

 Step 3: End Caps

 Now you're wondering "how is he going to make it not roll around?"
-You will need to file a flat spot on both end caps so it won't roll around.
+You will need to file a flat spot on both end caps so it will stay put.